How to use a Defibrillator (AED)

-Until an ambulance arrives the AED can be used to assist with first aid.
-Defibrillators can double the chances of a casualty’ survival so it is important to know where to find one in the case of an emergency.
+Use the AED to assist with first aid until an ambulance arrives.
+Defibrillators can double the chances of a casualty’ survival, so it is essential to know where to find one in the case of an emergency.

 Where to find a defibrillator (AED)

 AED’s are becoming more common as pieces of first aid equipment in most public places and buildings.
-They can be located in a plastic portable box in a green casing (which is clearly Fdmarked).
+They are located in a portable plastic box in a green casing (which is marked).
 In buildings with many storeys, they are placed in elevators to allow ease of transportation.

-An AED is designed for ease of use so even someone who isn’t trained can use it with no trouble.
-All you need to do is place the pads in the correct areas as directed on each one and follow the instructions provided.
+People with no training on how to use an AED should use it with no trouble.
+All you need to do is place the pads in the correct areas as directed on each one and follow the instructions.

-Before using a defibrillator you need to make sure that an ambulance is on its way and if the AED hasn’t been retrieved yet that someone is conducting CPR.
-The moment the AED arrives; turn it on and the device will start to give you a series of audial and visual instructions.
-Follow the instructions until an ambulance arrives or in some circumstances an experienced first aider.
+Before using a defibrillator, you need to ensure that an ambulance is on its way.
+If someone hasn’t retrieved the AED yet, start CPR.
+When the AED arrives, please turn it on, and the device will begin to give you a series of audial and visual instructions.
+Follow the instructions until an ambulance arrives or, in some circumstances, an experienced first aider.

 Step by step:

-- Cut through or remove any obstructing clothing from the casualty and wipe any sweat from the chest of the casualty.
-In some circumstances, the casualty may have thick chest hair which will need to be removed if possible.
+- Cut through or remove any obstructing clothing from the casualty and wipe any sweat from the casualty’s chest.
+In some circumstances, the casualty may have thick chest hair, which you need to remove if possible.

 - Take the pads from their packs and peel off the backing cover.
-Once you have done so attach onto the casualty’s chest length-ways.
-One pad should be placed on the upper right side and the other on the left just below the armpit.
+Once you have done so, attach onto the casualty’s chest lengthways.
+Place one pad on the upper right side and the other on the left just below the armpit.

-- Once they are in position the device will start to monitor the heart rhythm of the casualty.
-The area should be clear and no one should be touching the casualty; when the machine instructs you to deliver a shock to the casualty.
-In between the shocks the machine will tell you when it is clear to continue with CPR.
+- Once they are in position, the device will start to monitor the heart rhythm of the casualty.
+The area should be clear, and no one should be touching the casualty; when the machine instructs you to deliver a shock to the casualty.
+In between the shocks, the device will tell you when it is clear to continue with CPR.

 First Aid Myths: What Not To Do

-Take a look at what you should and shouldn’t do when it comes to when it comes to rumours surrounding first aid here.Back to News View Our Courses
+Please take a look at what you should and shouldn’t do when it comes to rumours surrounding first aid here.Back to News View Our Courses